Step by step instructions to set up your own speed-optimized shadowsocks server on Vultr VPS.... The easy way

 Unlike Vultr and Rackspace, I believe Bandwagon Host counts the data allowance as INPUT + OUTPUT.
-With a proxy server, the data input and output should be the same.
-This means that 500GB from Bandwagon Host is is actually only 250GB.
+With a proxy server, the data input and output is approximately be the same.
+This means that 500GB from Bandwagon Host is is actually only 250GB of traffic.

 I'm going to move the Aliyun information to a new page because Aliyun is very complicated and this page is already long enough.

 I don't know much about these ones except that they are popular choices for Shadowsocks users in China.
 I will just leave the links here and you can do your own research.
 Be sure to leave a comment if you have tried any of these.

 Kdatacenter - Premium South Korea VPS (recommended if you are near Shanghai)

 Gigsgigscloud - Variety of different Hong Kong and USA servers

 Before we get started, it's a good idea to do some network analysis to find the best Vultr server location for your Shadowsocks server.

 Using the hostnames below, send a ping command to each server to check the latency to your location.
 Remember to turn off any existing VPN connections, because we want to check the latency between your ISP and the Vultr servers.

 The locations shown in bold have the best routing to China Telecom.

 |Silicon Valley, California||sjo-ca-us-ping.vultr.com|